aycetiner/house-price-prediction/readme.md

 ## Summary

-The house price prediction is a machine learning project that aims providing fast and accurate house price estimation.
-I used a data set consisting of 81 variables and 1460 observation unit from Iowa State to predict the price of a house based on its features.
+The house price prediction is a machine learning project that aims to provide fast and accurate house price estimation.
+I used a data set consisting of 81 variables and 1460 observation units from Iowa State to predict the price of a house based on its features.

 ## Project Content